Miami (OH) vs. SMU odds, prediction, time: 2026 First Four picks from proven model

 The Miami (OH) RedHawks battle the SMU Mustangs in a First Four matchup on Wednesday night.
 The winner will be the 11th seed and will face the sixth-seeded Tennessee Volunteers on Friday.
 The RedHawks (31-1) suffered their one and only defeat this season in an 87-83 loss to UMass in the first round of the MAC Tournament.
 SMU was able to get into the tournament thanks largely to a grueling nonconference schedule.
 The RedHawks have won four of five games, while the Mustangs have lost four of five games.

 Tipoff from UD Arena in Dayton, Ohio, is set for 9:15 p.m.
 ET.
-Miami (OH) holds a 2-0 all-time series lead over SMU.
-The RedHawks should have a clear home-crowd advantage with the University of Dayton Arena being only one hour from Miami's campus in Oxford, Ohio.
-SMU is a 6.5-point favorite in the latest Miami (OH) vs SMU odds, while the over/under for total points scored is 163.5.
+The Mustangs are 6.5-point favorite in the latest Miami (OH) vs SMU odds, while the over/under for total points scored is 163.5, down a point from the opener.
 Before making any SMU vs. Miami (OH) picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.